 Rachel Loewen Walker - Executive Director

-Rachel Loewen Walker has a background in Gender Studies and Philosophy, and has spent many years writing, teaching, and researching in the fields of queer theory, gender and popular culture, and feminist philosophy.
+Rachel Loewen Walker is a queer woman with a background in Gender Studies and Philosophy.
+Rachel has spent many years writing, teaching, and researching in the fields of queer theory, gender and popular culture, and feminist philosophy.
 She has been with OUTSaskatoon since 2013, where she works to support a growing and changing team as they respond to the needs of Saskatoon's queer, trans, and two spirit communities.
 Rachel continues to lecture in Women's and Gender Studies at the University of Saskatchewan, and spends her off hours trying to keep up with her greyhound Lilith and renovating her 90 year-old home in Caswell Hill.

 Amanda Guthrie - Education & Operations Manager